 Funding for Politicized NGOs

-- Funds highly politicized Israeli and Palestinian advocacy NGOs, including Breaking the Silence (BtS), Physicians for Human Rights – Israel (PHR-I), Al-Mezan, Adalah, Al-Haq, Who Profits, the Union of Agricultural Work Committees (UAWC), and the Palestinian Medical Relief Society (PMRS).
-(See below for complete funding information).
-Of these, PHR-I, Al-Mezan, Adalah, Al-Haq and Who Profits received core funding in 2015.
+- Funds highly politicized Israeli and Palestinian advocacy NGOs, including Who Profits, Adalah, Breaking the Silence (BtS), Physicians for Human Rights – Israel (PHR-I), the Union of Agricultural Work Committees (UAWC), the Freedom Theater (TFT) and the Palestinian Medical Relief Society (PMRS).
+Of these, Breaking the Silence, PHR-I, Adalah, and Who Profits received core funding in 2016.
+(See below for complete funding information.)

 - Funds a project titled “EU advocacy & lobbying for a just Middle East politics [sic]” of Brussels-based NGO European Middle East Project (EuMEP).
 Head of EuMEP, Martin Konecny, wrote an opinion article for Al-Jazeera in June 2016 calling on FIFA “ to exclude settlement clubs from the Israeli Football Association,” as part of a broader campaign against Israel initiated by several pro-BDS groups.